tiaotiaolong/slsa-and-guac-demo/README.md

 # slsa-and-guac-demo
-A demo of SLSA and GUAC
+ddA demo of SLSA and GUAC